authbucket/oauth2-php/README.md

 ### Resource Endpoint

-You can utilize our custom `oauth2_resource` firewall to protect local resource endpoint.
+We don't provide other else resource endpoint controller implementation besides above debug endpoint.
+You should consider implement your own endpoint with custom logic, e.g. fetching user email address or profile image.

-Shorthand version (default query local model manager, without scope protection):
+On the other hand, you can protect your resource server endpoint with our custom firewall `oauth2_resource`.
+Shorthand version (default assume resource server bundled with authorization server, query local model manager, without scope protection):

     $app['security.firewalls'] = array(
         'resource' => array(